isomerpages/moe-stmargaretpri/_learning-at-sms/Co Curricular Activities/Modular Sports.md

 ### Introduction
 ___________________________________________________________

-The Modular Sports CCA provides a platform for the students to hone and improve on their sports movement and manipulative skills.
-The students will be learning Football in Semester 1 and Floorball in Semester 2.
+The Modular Sports CCA provides students with a chance to improve their athletic abilities and refine their skills in sports movement and manipulation, focusing on football this year.

-The students will learn the fundamental football skills which consist of athletic stance and footwork.
-In floorball, students will learn the fundamental skills of dribbling, passing and shooting.
-In addition, students will learn the rules and gameplay of both sports.
+Through these recreational sports sessions, students not only acquire physical skills and theoretical understanding but also actively engage in team-based activities.
+They delve into fundamental football techniques like mastering athletic stances and footwork while gaining insight into the game's rules and dynamics.

+Alongside refining their athletic skills, students learn school values through both individual and collective efforts, emphasizing sportsmanship.
+The program aims to instill a lasting enthusiasm for sports participation in students' lives.

 ### Objectives
 __________________________________________________________